chef-boneyard/eos-cookbooks/INSTALL.md

 EOS 101
 --------
+- EOS is based on Fedora Core 14.
+Our EL6 packages work on it just fine.
+- vEOS reports that it runs a x86_86 kernel, but the userland consists of i686 packages.  tl;dr Install an i686 version of cher onto it
 - EOS provides a default shell (`/usr/bin/Cli`) which looks similar to Cisco IOS.
 This is what you get dropped into via ssh so unfortuanely scp won't work.